julianpoy/recipesage-docs/docs/tutorials/browser-extension.md

 The RecipeSage clip tool browser extension provides a very quick way to import recipes from the web.

-Although it's possible to import recipes using the [📖 import by url](./recipes/edit-recipe.md#import-by-url) feature, there are a number of known limitations, but also requires more interaction.
+Although it's possible to import recipes using the [📖 autofill from URL](./recipes/edit-recipe.md#autofill-from-url) feature, there are a number of known limitations, but also requires more interaction.
 The clip tool browser extension is convenient and makes it really quick and easy to clip a recipe from the web directly into your RecipeSage account.

 ## Installation